delelee/CS-225-EC-Project/README.md

 ## Project Summary

-Our proposed final project is to implement the 'Boyer Moore Algorithm' to find the first occurrence of the specific string and a large text.
+Our proposed final project is to implement the 'Boyer Moore Algorithm' to find the first occurrence of the specific string from a large text consisting of strings.

 ## Code

-This `code/` directory contains test cases and all the codes we need to run the project.
+This `code/` directory contains test cases and all code needed to run the project.
+1. Create a `build` directory inside `code/`

+2. CD into `build` and run `cmake ..` and `make`.

+3. Modify the `main.cpp` file to run whichever `.txt` file you want to test.

 ## Data

-In `data/` directory, the test data contains one file that is empty, and the rest will be of increasing sizes.
+In `data/` directory, the test data contains multiples text files that can be used to test the algorith.
+One file will be empty, and the rest will contain "passages" of increasing length.
 For each file of a certain size, a separate file will be created that will also fall in the same size group but contain duplicates.

 ## Documents